 You should see the following output that shows the sensor data and the messages that are sent to your IoT hub.

 You’ve run a sample application to collect sensor data and send it to your IoT hub.
-To see the messages that your Raspberry Pi has sent to your IoT hub or send messages to your Raspberry Pi, see the Use Azure IoT Toolkit extension for Visual Studio Code to send and receive messages between your device and IoT Hub.
+To see the messages that your Raspberry Pi has sent to your IoT hub or send messages to your Raspberry Pi, see the Use Azure IoT Tools for Visual Studio Code to send and receive messages between your device and IoT Hub.

 To continue to get started with Azure IoT Hub and to explore all extended IoT scenarios, see the following: